expressjs/session/README.md

 **Note** There is a [draft spec](https://tools.ietf.org/html/draft-west-cookie-incrementalism-01) that requires that the `Secure` attribute be set to `true` when the `SameSite` attribute has been set to `'none'`.
 Some web browsers or other clients may be adopting this specification.

+The `cookie.sameSite` option can also be set to the special value `'auto'` to have this setting automatically match the determined security of the connection.
+When the connection is secure (HTTPS), the `SameSite` attribute will be set to `None` to enable cross-site usage.
+When the connection is not secure (HTTP), the `SameSite` attribute will be set to `Lax` for better security while maintaining functionality.
+This is useful when the Express `"trust proxy"` setting is properly setup to simplify development vs production configuration, particularly for SAML authentication scenarios.

 ##### cookie.secure